xuchen66/sphinx-emdocs/source/serialem-note-work-with-hex-grid.rst

 While this provides some nice advantages for image quality over these small holes, it poses technical challenges for a scope that cannot give small enough beam while maintaining parallel beam condistions.
-On ThermoFisher Krios with 3 condenser lenses, this is normally not a problem.
-However, for 200 keV scope with only 2 condenser lenses, the beam is usually too large - it might touch the adjecent hole.
+On ThermoFisher Krios with 3 condenser lenses, one can easily have beam size about 0.6 - 0.7 microns, thus this is normally not a problem.
+However, for 200 keV scope with only 2 condenser lenses, the beam is usually too large - it will touch adjecent holes.

 SerialEM provided a way to skip a hole.

-**After** finding all the holes, good or bad, just like before, now the only thing one needs to do is to check "Use best 1/3 subset of holes", as shown in red outline in image below.
+**After** finding all the holes, just like before, the only thing one needs to do is to check "Use best 1/3 subset of holes", as shown in red outline in the dialog window below.

 **Fig.3 Hole Finder for skipping a hole for Hex**